 Enrollment at Midwestern is considered by the University as an implicit declaration of acceptance on the part of the student of University regulations as outlined in the most recent issues of the catalog, the Student Handbook, and the Housing and Residence Life Handbook.
-The Student Handbook is published once each year under separate cover from the catalog and made available to students at the time of registration or through the Dean of Students' Office.
+The Student Handbook is published once each year under separate cover from the catalog and made available to students through the Office of the Associate Vice President for Student Affairs or the Information Desk located in the Clark Student Center.
 The Housing and Residence Life Handbook is published once each year under separate cover from the catalog and made available to students living in campus housing.